-IV.B.1.f) Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
+Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core) IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) - IV.C.1.a) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
-(Core) - IV.C.2.
+(Core) IV.C.1.a) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+(Core) IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) - IV.C.3.
-The curriculum must include at least nine months of clinical anesthesia experience, to include: (Core) - IV.C.3.a) cardiac experience, including: (Core) - IV.C.3.a).(1) a minimum of 100 cardiac surgical procedures requiring CPB, at least 50 for which the fellow is the primary anesthesia provider; (Core) - IV.C.3.a).(2) management of patients undergoing procedures in: - IV.C.3.a).(2).(a) correction/palliation/revision of congenital cardiac lesions on bypass with the following: (Core) - IV.C.3.a).(2).(a).(i) a minimum of three procedures in hypoplastic left heart syndrome: (Core) - IV.C.3.a).(2).(a).(ii)
+(Core) IV.C.3.
+The curriculum must be structured to include: IV.C.3.a) interpretation of fetal heart rate monitoring and demonstrated competency in the first three months of the program; (Core) IV.C.3.b) a minimum of seven months of operating room and labor and delivery clinical activity; (Detail) IV.C.3.c) at least one contiguous two-week rotation in maternal-fetal medicine that includes experience in antepartum fetal testing and high-risk antepartum care; (Core)